ir-engine/ir-engine/README.md

 Getting up and running is as easy as 1, 2, 3.

-1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
+0. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed (and if you are using it, [docker](https://docs.docker.com/)).
-2. Install your dependencies
+1. Install your dependencies

     ```
     cd path/to/xrchat-server
     npm install
     ```
-3. Make sure you have a mysql database installed and running -- our recommendation is Mariadb.
+2. Make sure you have a mysql database installed and running -- our recommendation is Mariadb.
 We've provided a docker container for easy setup:
 ```
 cd scripts && ./start-db.sh
 ```

+This creates a docker image of mariadb named xrchat_db.

-4. Start your app
+3. Start your app

     ```
     npm start
     ```

+### Notes

+./start-db.sh only needs to be run once.
+If the docker image has stopped, start it again with:

+    docker container start xrchat_db

+You may refresh the database with:

+    FORCE_DB_REFRESH=true npm run start

+### troubleshooting

+#### AccessDenied connecting to maraidb

+Make sure you don't have another instance of mariadb running on port 3306

+    lsof -i :3306

+#### Error: listen EADDRINUSE :::3030

+check which process is using port 3030 and kill

+    lsof -i :3030

+	kill -3 proccessIDfromPreviousCommand

 ## Weird issues with your database?
 Try
 ```